EmilioAlmada/EmilioAlmada/README.md

 Other Ifrastructure related Skills: Oracle OCI Architect/AS-OS400/WINDOWS SERVER/LINUX

-- 🔭 I’m currently working on Oracle Platform
+- 🔭 I’m currently working on Web Development and Oracle Platform
-- 🌱 I’m currently learning New tecnologies (For example C++)
+- 🌱 I’m currently learning New tecnologies (For example C#)
 - 👯 I’m looking to collaborate on Open source web and IoT projects
 - 💬 Ask me about Web development and all related about Tecnologies
 - 📫 How to reach me: On my linkedin Profile, Hakerrank or at DEV!
 (Check at the links below)